CoinPayments Review

 The mixed reviews reflect a platform that works fine when everything goes smoothly but has gaps in edge case handling.
 The security flaw report where a buyer paid $1.50 for a $500 product with the system marking it as complete is concerning for any merchant, not just gambling operators.
 CoinPayments' response to negative reviews appears inconsistent.
 The declining website traffic suggests some merchants are voting with their feet.
 NOWPayments' higher score from fewer reviews indicates better satisfaction among a smaller but growing user base.

 250,000+ merchants claimed across all verticals.
 No named iGaming operator clients.
-The only specific partnership mentioned is Jetcraft for aircraft sales and Stake Sauber F1 team sponsorship.
+The named partnerships sit outside gambling entirely: Jetcraft in aircraft sales, duPont Registry Group in luxury cars, an exploratory tie-up with Aston Martin, and the Stake Sauber F1 sponsorship.
 In iGaming-specific lists and reviews, CoinPayments appears as one option among many crypto gateways but without named casino references.
 CoinsPaid claims 500+ casino clients.
-NOWPayments names Stake and 1xBet.
+NOWPayments names Betfinal, Chipstars and BazedBet.
 CoinPayments has no equivalent public gambling client references.

 Operational Details